Top 20 mistakes to avoid while traveling in Croatia

 Trying a couple of local specialties is a must when traveling to any country, but if you eat out all the time while traveling in Croatia, it will quickly add up.

-The high-peak summer season means higher prices in restaurants and cafes along main thoroughfares and many Old Towns of Split, Dubrovnik, Zadar, and even less touristy Rovinj.
+The high-peak summer season means higher prices in restaurants and cafes in popular places like Split, Dubrovnik, Zadar, and even less touristy Rovinj.

 13. Not researching hotels

-While standards are high, and you will get a clean place and a friendly welcome in most cases, many guesthouses (or accommodations in private houses) that are particularly popular along coastal areas come without an elevator.
-This could present a challenge for travelers with limited mobility because these places are often on top of hills and take multiple flights of stairs.
+While standards are high, and you will get a clean place and a friendly welcome in most cases, many guesthouses (or accommodations in private houses) along coastal areas come without an elevator.
+This could be challenging for travelers with limited mobility because these places are often on top of hills and take multiple flights of stairs.

 On the other hand, larger hotels always come with elevators, so you don’t have to haul your luggage around.
 They also tend to be located in high-traffic touristy areas, unlike guesthouses that are often tucked in quiet residential areas.